 RingCentral Video (opens in new tab) offers a video conference solution (opens in new tab) for businesses that integrates the best of Slack, Microsoft 365, and Google’s G Suite.
 The addition of powerful in-built features makes RingCentral Video a worthy option for businesses of all sizes.

-In our RingCentral Video review, we consider the platform’s strengths and weaknesses and ask whether it can compete against more established competitors such as Microsoft, Zoom, and Cisco.
-We also consider what companies might see as the best video conferencing software for their needs.
+In our RingCentral Video review, we consider the platform’s strengths and weaknesses and ask whether it can compete against more established competitors such as Microsoft (opens in new tab), Zoom (opens in new tab), and Cisco (opens in new tab).
+We also consider what companies might see RingCentral Video as the best video conferencing software for their needs.

 Note that RingCentral Video is now available as part of RingCentral Office solution in Europe.
 In addition, the company has also announced that customers can now extend their RingCentral Video experience into their conference rooms with RingCentral Rooms and with RingCentral Rooms for Poly.